mtanguyen/webapps/final_project/README.md

 Once logged in, access the instructor dashboard to upload a CSV file for users login credentials.
 As an instructor or TA, another feature is to add a zipped file of the sites.
 At the bottom, instructors and TAs can see the voting poll and download a CSV report.

 For the student dashboard, you will see different sites and vote.
-Note: students can only vote once.
+Note: Students can only vote once.

 ## Administration